Ebenezer-group/onwards/ReadMe.md

 protocol between these tiers and now your version of the middle tier no longer works.
 The thing to do in this case is to check our website for an announcement/email that you may have missed.
-Probably you will have to clone/download the new version of the repo and then rebuild and reinstall in order to fix the problem.
+Probably you will have to clone the new version of the repo and then rebuild and reinstall in order to fix the problem.

 If you have only moved/renamed header files listed in your .mdl files, you will need to touch those files (update